Sumit-2004-bit/Sumit-2004-bit/README.md

 I'm **Sumit Deshmukh**, a Frontend Developer based in **Maharashtra, India**.

-I enjoy building modern, responsive, and user-friendly web applications.
+I enjoy building clean, responsive, and user-friendly web applications using modern frontend technologies.

-My primary focus is **React.js and JavaScript**, with an emphasis on reusable components, responsive design, API integration, and clean user experiences.
+My primary focus is **React.js and JavaScript**, with an emphasis on reusable components, responsive design, API integration, and practical user experiences.

-I enjoy turning ideas into functional applications while continuously improving my development and problem-solving skills.
+I enjoy transforming ideas into functional web applications while keeping the code clean, maintainable, and easy to understand.

 ---

 # ⚡ What I Do

-- ⚛️ Build web applications with React.js
+- ⚛️ Build modern applications with React.js
-- 💻 Develop applications using modern JavaScript
+- 💻 Develop dynamic applications with JavaScript
 - 🧩 Create reusable UI components
 - 📱 Build responsive and mobile-first interfaces
 - 🔗 Integrate REST APIs
 - 🎨 Create clean and intuitive interfaces
 - ⚡ Focus on performance and usability
-- 🚀 Deploy applications using modern tools
+- 🚀 Deploy web applications

 ---